 UFT One version 2022 and later: You can also see and edit the relation direction used in your object description.

-To remove the added relation, hover over the object again and click the Remove Relation button on the tooltip.
+To remove the added relation, hover over the object again and click the Remove Relation button in the pop-up dialog box.
 The AI Record then validates the object and restores the relation in case the object becomes invalid.

 - You can select only available objects in proximity on the web page or application.

 - You cannot add a relation if the object you selected has a circular relation with the object you want to identify.
 Circular relation: A series of objects defined by their proximity to one another, where the last object is defined by its proximity to the first.

 During recording, you can add a position for an object.
 The position helps identify the object but cannot be added together with the relation.